cosmos/gravity-bridge/readme.md

 ## The design of Gravity Bridge

-- Validators are fully trusted to manage the bridge.
-Validator powers and votes are replicated on the Ethereum side so trust in bridge assets depends entirely on trust in the validator set of the peg zone chain.
-This has known problems where the assets in the bridge exceed the market cap of the native token.
-We accept these known issues in exchange for the dramatic design simplification combined with acceptable decentralization this design provides.
-- The Gravity Ethereum contract only supports ERC20 transfers and not arbitrary data.
-This helps keep the contract simple enough to optimize heavily and reach production quality quickly.
+- Trust in the integrity of the Gravity bridge is anchored on the Cosmos side.
+The signing of fraudulent validator set updates and transaction batches meant for the Ethereum contract is punished by slashing on the Cosmos chain.
+If you trust the Cosmos chain, you can trust the Gravity bridge operated by it, as long as it is operated within certain parameters.
 - It is mandatory for peg zone validators to maintain a trusted Ethereum node.
 This removes all trust and game theory implications that usually arise from independent relayers, once again dramatically simplifying the design.

 ## Key design Components

 - A highly efficient way of mirroring Cosmos validator voting onto Ethereum.
 The Gravity solidity contract has validator set updates costing ~500,000 gas ($2 @ 20gwei), tested on a snapshot of the Cosmos Hub validator set with 125 validators.
 Verifying the votes of the validator set is the most expensive on chain operation Gravity has to perform.
 Our highly optimized Solidity code provides enormous cost savings.
 Existing bridges incur more than double the gas costs for signature sets as small as 8 signers.
 - Transactions from Cosmos to ethereum are batched, batches have a base cost of ~500,000 gas ($2 @ 20gwei).
-Batches may contain arbitrary numbers of transactions within the limits of ERC20 sends per block.
-Allowing for costs to be heavily amortized on high volume bridges.
-In this way a batch of 100 transactions may each pay only 2c, on top of their existing ERC20 transfer fees, to cross the bridge.
+Batches may contain arbitrary numbers of transactions within the limits of ERC20 sends per block, allowing for costs to be heavily amortized on high volume bridges.

-- We hope to further reduce these gas costs, see `solidity/possible_optimizations.md` for more details.
+## Operational parameters ensuring security

+- There must be a validator set update made on the Ethereum contract by calling the `updateValset` method at least once every Cosmos unbonding period (usually 2 weeks).
+This is because if there has not been an update for longer than the unbonding period, the validator set stored by the Ethereum contract could contain validators who cannot be slashed for misbehavior.
+- Cosmos full nodes do not verify events coming from Ethereum.
+These events are accepted into the Cosmos state based purely on the signatures of the current validator set.
+It is possible for the validators with >2/3 of the stake to put events into the Cosmos state which never happened on Ethereum.
+In this case observers of both chains will need to "raise the alarm".
+We have built this functionality into the relayer.

 ## Run Gravity bridge right now using docker